Fact check Frequently asked questions addressed to the German Development Ministry (BMZ)

 Moreover, it is more important than ever for Germany to have allies and trading partners all over the world with whom we work in mutual respect and partnership.
 Active development policies lay the foundations for this, and they open doors.
 Germany's prosperity has been built on this openness towards the world.
 Exports account for one in every two euros made in Germany.
 If Germany wants to remain a strong exporting nation, if we want to continue selling cars, machinery and medicines to other countries, we cannot afford to retreat into our shell.

 The list in the answer that the Development Ministry has supplied to the question posed by the parliamentary group (available in German at https://dserver.bundestag.de/btd/20/097/2009761.pdf (External link)) is not a systematic list of all current German development projects.
 It is a list of both older and more recent projects that are related in some way to the topic of data and statistics.
 Data availability, data management and statistics are playing an increasingly important role for the success of development projects, for instance when it comes to early warning systems for weather disasters and to digital services.
-The volumes of the projects listed are Germany’s contributions to comprehensive, long-term projects in our partner countries.
+The project volumes listed are Germany’s contributions to comprehensive, long-term projects in our partner countries.
 The following should be noted:

 - The total of the project funding in the list is not the same as the total of the federal budget funding spent on the projects.
 The list includes both budget funding in the form of non-repayable grants and funding in the form of loans.
 Loans are later repaid by the partner countries.
 In India, for instance, 90 per cent of the cooperation portfolio consists of loans.